Addressing general measurements in quantum Monte Carlo

 Here, taking correlation of $S^x$ operators as an example, we show how to measure it via varying the physical parameter $\Delta$ in our scheme,

 where $\bar{Z}(\Delta)$ represents a general partition function with extra off-diagonal operators inserted, distinguished from a normal partition function without these extra off-diagonal operators.
-The calculation of $\langle S^y_iS^y_j\rangle$ is the same as $\langle S^x_iS^x_j\rangle$ in this frame, which has been explained in the appendix.
+The calculation of $\langle S^y_iS^y_j\rangle$ is the same as $\langle S^x_iS^x_j\rangle$ in this frame, as explained in the Supplement note 1.